rackerlabs/docs-cloud-monitoring/api-docs/api-reference/account-operations.rst

 =======

-Use the following Account operations to manage user accounts including finding out about resource and rate limits and getting information on write operations, called audits.
+Use the following Account operations to manage user accounts including finding out about resource and rate limits and getting information about write operations, called audits.

 .. contents::